 This will include any foot and ankle pain, such as tendon or bone injuries, rehabilitation following inversion ankle sprains, achilles pain, shin pain, and knee and hip pain.
-Podiatrists should be first consulted for plantar heel pain (plantar fasciitis), bunion pain or other forefoot pain.
+Podiatrists should be first consulted for plantar heel pain (plantar fasciitis), bunion pain, or other forefoot pain.

-A range of conditions can affect childrens feet including intoeing, toe walking, heel pain, flat feet, 'bowed' legs, 'knocked' knees and toe deformities.
+A range of conditions can affect children's feet including intoeing, toe walking, heel pain, flat feet, 'bowed' legs, 'knocked' knees and toe deformities.
 A podiatrist can provide initial reassurance and advice regarding foot and ankle conditions.

-Podiatrists provide important additional care for propel with systemic conditions such as diabetes or rheumatoid arthritis.
+Podiatrists provide important additional care for people with systemic conditions such as diabetes or rheumatoid arthritis.
 Accessing a podiatrist is important to improve quality of life for any systemic condition that effects the feet.

-Nail and Skin Care
+Nail and skin care

 Nail and skin care provided by podiatrists include managing toenails that are hard to cut or reach, hard callous or corns, psoriasis, fungal infections, warts, sweating disorders and ingrown toenails.

-Footwear and Orthotics
+Footwear and orthotics